-2.1 Autonomous Notations
+2.1 Autonomous Notations (1 October 2024)

 The class notation AUTONOMOUS (function category, operations supervision level) is to be assigned to a vessel or unit possessing a permanently installed autonomous function.
 The implementation is to satisfy the requirements in this document.
-The function(s) is to be indicated in the vessel records along with its consequences of failure category.
+Function(s) along with its consequences of failure category is(are) to be indicated as a record comment in the Class Certificate.